rlarg/rlarg.github.io/_posts/2022-02-05-welcome-to-jekyll.markdown

 - Into the terminal, type `bundle exec jekyll serve` and follow the link to the server to see your website in your default browser.

 ---
-_In progress:_
 > #### 3.
 Customisation
 > #### 4.
 Hosting

-Follow this [YouTube seminar](https://www.youtube.com/watch?v=8NkxcaxRacA) to complete your setting up your own website.
+[YouTube seminar](https://www.youtube.com/watch?v=8NkxcaxRacA) to complete your setting up your own website.

 ---